chapmanb/cloudbiolinux/doc/hacking.md

           fab -f $source/fabfile.py -H target_hostname -c $source/contrib/minimal/fabricrc_debian.txt install_bare:packagelist=$source/contrib/minimal/main.yaml

+where $source points to your biolinux source tree.

 The main.yaml file ascertains the major editors are included, as well remote access, version control, and the basic build system (gcc and friends).
 Note the Minimal edition overwrites the (apt) sources file to make sure there are no